sarisabban/ProtLayers/README.md

 # ProtLayers
-This script points out a PyMol code that highlights the different layers (Surface, Boundery, Core) of a protein.
+This script calculates the different layers (Surface, Boundery, Core) of a protein then opens Pymol to highlight them.